visgl/react-google-maps/examples/geometry/README.md

 ### Props

-The CircleProps interface extends the [google.maps.CircleOptions interface](https://developers.google.com/maps/documentation/javascript/reference/polygon#Circle) and includes all possible options available for a Google Maps Platform Circle.
+The CircleProps interface extends the [google.maps.CircleOptions interface](https://developers.google.com/maps/documentation/javascript/reference/polygon#Circle) and includes all possible options available for a Circle.
 Additionally, it is possible to add different event listeners, e.g. the click event with the `onClick` property.

 ```tsx
 interface CircleProps extends google.maps.CircleOptions {